garrandall/popular-music-data/tracks/dead-giveaway-shalamar.md

 I figure that I'd call your bluff
 Cause you want me to come on by
 Girl you know it's your love I've always wanted
-And this time I wont be denied.
+And this time I won't be denied.

 Cause you're a dead giveaway
 Girl you want me like I want you
 A dead giveaway.

-You're scared but you wont admit it
+You're scared but you won't admit it

 But tonight you're committed
 Cause you're just a dead giveaway.